+SSDM 405 Climate Change and Natural Disasters (3CH): This course will examine certain natural Disasters (drought, flood, hurricane, wildfire) and Climate Change as a critical contributing factor to them.
+It will discuss the causes and the consequences of the climate change and how it amplifies certain phenomena.
+Furthermore, it will assess the effect of these changes to the management of the aforementioned natural disasters.
+Climate change models and natural disaster prediction will be discussed as well as the byproducts of these natural disasters and the difficult of management (like coping with climate refugees).
 SSDM 402 Economics of Natural Disasters (3CH): Since the turn of the millennium, more than one million people have been killed and 2.3 billion others have been directly affected by natural disasters including wild fires around the world.
-In cases like the 2010 Haiti earthquake or the 2004 Indian Ocean tsunami, these disasters have time and time again large populations and national infrastructures.
+In cases like the 2010 Haiti earthquake or the 2004 Indian Ocean tsunami, these disasters have time and time again wrecked large populations and national infrastructures.
 While recognizing that improved rescue, evacuation, and disease control are crucial to reducing the effects of natural disasters, in the final analysis, poverty remains the main risk factor determining the long-term impact of natural hazards.
 Furthermore, natural disasters have themselves a tremendous impact on the poorest of the poor, who are often ill-prepared to deal with natural hazards and for whom a hurricane, an earthquake, or a drought can mean a permanent submersion in poverty.
 This course is a study of the economics associated with international, national, state, or local level disaster.
 Students will study, analyze, and conduct research on the direct and indirect economic losses associated with disaster.
-The course will cover the economics associated with both public and private institutions, implementing the study of frameworks, protocols and standards used both, at the national level, as well as international institutions such as the World Bank, the Interamerican Development Bank and International Monetary Fund.
+The course will cover the economics associated with both public and private institutions, implementing the study of frameworks, protocols and standards used both, at the national level, as well as international institutions such as the World Bank, the Interamerican Development Bank and the International Monetary Fund.